germinateplatform/germinate-training/flapjack-4.md

 <img src="flapjack-4/flapjack5.png" style="max-width: 100%;">

 Data Visualisation
-It’s possible to zoom in and out of the genotype view using either the zoom bar at the bottom right-hand side of the flapjack window
+It's possible to zoom in and out of the genotype view using either the zoom bar at the bottom right-hand side of the flapjack window

 <img src="flapjack-4/flapjack6.png" style="max-width: 100%;">